Colchicine tablets can quickly and effectively treat gout attacks.

 No, colchicine tablets are prescription-only medication.

-You can request Colchicine 500mcg tablets from ZAVA.
-Prices start from £24.95 for 12 tablets.
+You can request colchicine 500mcg tablets from ZAVA, where prices start from £24.95 for 12 tablets.

 Taking too much colchicine can be highly dangerous.
 In some instances, it can prove fatal.

 Symptoms of taking too many colchicine tablets include:

 - being or feeling sick (vomiting or nausea)

 - stomach pain